mrsonne/hubit/examples/wall/README.md

 ![](https://github.com/mrsonne/hubit/blob/develop/examples/wall/images/query_wall.png "Wall query")

-The rendering is not yet entirely robust and is work in progress.
+The rendering feature is not yet entirely robust and is work in progress.

 ### `run_queries.py`
 This example runs various queries.
 First the queries are submitted individually, which causes redundant calculations.
 Second, all the queries are submitted together in which case `hubit` will assure that the same result is not calculate multiple times.